hellenike/textbook/docs/topics/principal-parts/index.md

 #### Prefixes

 For the third and sixth principal parts, which are aorist (a secondary tense) you will see an **augment** prefixed to the verbal stem.
 The augment is an indication of a secondary tense in the indicative mood (all principal parts are in the indicative mood).
 The augment may appear as the addition of an ἐ- before a stem that begins with a consonant, or it may appear as the lengthening of the initial vowel if the stem begins with a vowel.
+(You'll learn more about the augment in the following section when you learn how to form the imperfect, another secondary tense.)

 For the fourth and fifth principal parts, which are in the perfect tense, the stem will show **reduplication** as a sign of the perfect tense.
 The reduplication may appear as a repetition of the initial consonant of the verb stem.
 If the initial consonant is aspirated (θ, φ, χ), the reduplication is the corresponding non-aspirated consonant (τ, π, κ, respectively).
 If the stem starts with multiple consonants, the reduplication will be simply ἐ-.
 If the stem starts with a vowel, the reduplication will appear as a lengthened vowel.